-- Transportation Services: A homeless student attending his/her school of origin has a right to transportation to go to and from the school of origin as long as he/she is homeless or, if the student becomes permanently housed, until the end of the academic school year.
+- Transportation Services: A homeless student attending their school of origin has a right to transportation to go to and from the school of origin as long as he/she is homeless or, if the student becomes permanently housed, until the end of the academic school year.

 McKinney-Vento ActThe McKinney-Vento Homeless Education Act is Title X, Part C of the No Child Left Behind Act of 2001.
-This legislation ensures that children and youth experiencing homelessness have full and equal access to an appropriate public education and that they experience success in school. http://www.k12.wa.us/HomelessEd/Posters.aspx
+This legislation ensures that children and youth experiencing homelessness have full and equal access to appropriate public education and that they experience success in school. http://www.k12.wa.us/HomelessEd/Posters.aspx